We all want to save time—especially when it involves communication between alumni.

 Basecamp is a task management platform that allows your organization to create assignments, form custom groups, communicate through internal messages, share documents, and most importantly, send periodic updates by email regarding the status of projects.

-Basecamp will let them know—as well as everyone else attached to the card.
+Is the person in charge of the newsletter getting dangerously close to the deadline?
+Basecamp will let them know--as well as everyone else who's attached to the card.

-That’s time you don’t have to spend hounding your event chairs.
+That’s time you don’t have to spend hounding the person/team in charge of the newsletter.

 And that’s accountability you don’t have to instill single-handedly.